 Despite the low price tag, Aukey still finds a way to pack the latest Bluetooth standards – version 4.1 with A2DP and the higher quality aptX audio codec.
 The sound quality won’t impress any audiophiles, but it certainly gets the job done.
 Battery life is also nothing to write home about, at about 4.5 hours of playback.
 You can compare these specs to the best earbuds.
 If you’re looking for a bit of an upgrade, take a look at the Beats Powerbeats Pro instead.

 WHY IT’S A TOP PICK: An all-around top performer from a company that knows wireless.

-Plantronics is another audio manufacturers with roots in wireless headsets for communication, like Jabra.
+Plantronics is another audio manufacturer with roots in wireless headsets for communication, like Jabra.
 But it also wants a piece of the wireless sports headphone market.
 Its flagship comes in the form of the BackBeat Fit.
 The design is quite different from the other options on our list, but we feel it works great for running.
 The around-the-ear wear means that the fit is snug and secure.
 It is also both sweat and water-proof.

 The playback and call controls are easily accessible on the surface of the earpieces, so you should have an uninterrupted workout even when life tries to step in.
 Plantronics was also considerate with battery life.
 It’s rated at about 8 hours of playback.